KirkAlton-Class7/aaron_notes_class7/101825/README.md

 curl --ssl-no-revoke https://raw.githubusercontent.com/aaron-dm-mcdonald/Class7-notes/refs/heads/main/101825/check.sh | bash
 ```

 > **Note:** This revocation error means Git Bash is not whitelisted by an antivirus or firewall, or you're on a corporate network.
-This isn't a long term fix - you should work with your group to properly whitelist Git Bash.
+This isn't a long term fix - you should work with your IT department to properly whitelist Git Bash.

 ### What the script does